Dale Livingston: Professional football

-Livingston was selected by the expansion Cincinnati Bengals in the third round of the 1968 NFL/AFL Draft.
+Livingston was selected 83rd overall by the expansion Cincinnati Bengals in the third round of the 1968 NFL/AFL Draft.
 He became the first kicker in Bengals history, and was also the team's punter.

 On September 6, 1968, in the Bengals first-ever regular-season game, he kicked the first extra point in Bengals history after a touchdown run by Paul Robinson to give the Bengals 7-0 lead over the San Diego Chargers.
 In the second quarter, he kicked the team's first-ever field goal, a 22-yarder in the second quarter to tie the game 10-10.
 The Chargers would go on to win 29-10.

 The following week, he kicked a 49-yard field goal, his longest of the season, and three extra points in the Bengals first-ever win, 24-10 over the Denver Broncos.
 For the season, he made 13 field goals in 26 attempts and was 20-20 in extra points.
 He punted 70 times for a 43.4 average, including a season-high 66-yarder.

 In the 1969 season, Livingston handled punting duties only as Horst Muhlmann became the team's kicker.
 Livingston again had 70 punts, this time for a 39.8 average.
 He also completed two passes for 17 yards.

 During the Bengals training camp for the 1970 season, Livingston was released on Aug.
 18, 1970.

 He was signed by the Green Bay Packers as their kicker for the 1970 season.
 He led the Packers in scoring that season with 64 points.
 He made 15 of 28 field goal attempts was and 19 for 21 on extra points.
 He also punted six times for a 33.2 average.

 In the Packers first-ever Monday Night Football game, Livingston's 14-yard field goal with 3:39 left in the game gave the Packers a 22-20 victory over the San Diego Chargers on Oct.
 12, 1970 at San Diego.